AsydSolutions/ASYD/views/doc/en/deploys.md

 **9. reboot**

 It simply reboots a system.
-This command doesn't requires the double dot - : - and the only optional parameter allowed is a conditional. **Please note** that this command should always be used at the end of a deploy, else, the ASYD server will lose communication with the target host and the following commands won't be executed.
+This command doesn't requires the colon - : - and the only optional parameter allowed is a conditional. **Please note** that this command should always be used at the end of a deploy, else, the ASYD server will lose communication with the target host and the following commands won't be executed.